xtuml/xtuml.github.io/xtuml-class/homework/index.md

 # Welcome to xtUML Class Homework!

+### Pre-Grade Policy

+Students may submit homework before the due date to receive a _pre-grade_.
+The pre-grade is not recorded in the grade book.
+If time is available, the instructor will review the homework assignment and provide feedback to the student.
+If the homework is perfect, the instructor will say so.
+If there is a problem, the instructor will inform the student of the _first_ problem discovered in the homework.
+Students may then correct the homework and submit at the normal due date.

+To be eligible for pre-grade, homework must be submitted more than one full day before the due date.

+### Homeworks

 * [Homework 1.0 - Introductions](1.0.html) due 19 Sep 2018

 * [Homework 1.1 - Support Accounts](1.1.html) due 21 Sep 2018